Shoulder Pain Causes, Assessment, and Treatment

 - Drug history and adverse drug reactions.

-See separate article Shoulder Examination for further details.
+See the separate article Shoulder Examination for further information.

 There are over 100 specific 'Orthopaedic Special Tests' to detect shoulder pathology but few are sensitive or specific enough to be diagnostically discriminatory.

 - Examine the neck, axilla and chest wall.

 - Examine the cervical spine and assess range of motion.

 - Inspect from the front, side, and behind for muscle wasting, swelling and deformity, or for bruising.

 - Palpate the sternoclavicular, acromioclavicular and glenohumeral joints.
 Look for tenderness, swelling, warmth and crepitus.